-At the discretion of the test authority, the manufacturer may be required to replace the batteries between these phases.
-However, no other modifications to the beacon will be allowed during the test period without a full re-test.
+At the discretion of the test authority, the manufacturer may be required to replace the batteries between tests.

 Beacons with multiple operator selectable and / or automatic modes of operation (e.g. voice transceivers, internal GNSS receivers, homers, etc.) shall undergo testing by the manufacturer to determine: